razaqabdul8/READMEGen/README.md

 ## Description

 🔍 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
-The README.md file is created in the dist directory.
+The README.md file is created in the dist directory and the one created in the video demonstrating functionality of the app can be found in that folder fully rendered.

 🎥 The full movie file showing functionality of the application can be found [here](./src/Functionality.mp4)